If your Caps Lock key is reversed, you’ll get lowercase letters when Caps Lock is turned on and vice-versa.

 You should note that this isn’t a feature of any standard keyboard layout or OS settings.
 So if you are having a similar issue, it is either a stuck Shift key or there’s some internal error in the keyboard.

 To fix the reversed caps lock key on your keyboard, first, check if the Shift key is stuck.
 After that, reset the keyboard settings or reinstall it.
 You can also use another keyboard to test your original keyboard for faults.

 You can normally just see with your eyes if a key is stuck, but sometimes the problem is almost imperceptible.

 It’s especially hard to see if you’re using a laptop as the keys are more flush with the device.

 If you’re using a regular keyboard, try to remove the shift keys and clean the area before slotting them back in.

-You’ll have to be more careful with a laptop keyboard.
-Removing the key entirely isn’t typically possible, but you can try sliding something thin, like a needle, under the key and pressing up slightly.
+You’ll have to be more careful with a laptop keyboard as removing the key entirely is slightly difficult and risky, but you can try sliding something thin, like a needle, under the key and press it up slightly.